 One of the most prominent features in the pastoral epistles is Paul’s detailed description of two offices in the local church: elder (also called overseer or bishop) and deacon.
-Paul established very specific qualifications for both offices.
-According to Titus 1:6-9, elders are expected to:
+Paul establishes very specific qualifications for both offices.

-A similar list of qualifications for elders is given in 1 Timothy 3:1-7.
+A similar list of qualifications for elders is given in Titus 1:6–9.

 The qualifications for eldership only make sense and carry weight if they describe an office that everyone is familiar with.

 The qualifications that are set down only make sense and carry weight if they describe an office that everyone is familiar with.
 Paul expected the office of elder to be so clearly defined and visible in the church that someone could aspire to it (1 Tim.
 3:1).
 Unless we know exactly who the elders are in a given church, it is impossible to obey God by evaluating them according to the qualifications in Scripture.